conorpp/conorpp.github.com/_posts/2017-10-08-u2f-zero-year-in-review.md

 Eventually, I got better at it.
 The project even got an awesome [pull request](https://github.com/conorpp/u2f-zero/pull/37) from [Chris Pavlina](https://github.com/cpavlina), who is better at layout than I am.
-Thanks Chris!
-His layout is still being used today.

 # Business plan